twitter/rezolus/docs/METRICS.md

 * `network/transmit/bytes` - `tx_bytes` the number of bytes transmitted
 * `network/transmit/errors/discards_phy` - `tx_discards_phy` the number of
   packets dropped due to lack of buffers on transmit.
-Implies the adapter is congested and acnnot absorb the traffic.
+Implies the adapter is congested and cannot absorb the traffic.
 Applies to: `mlx5`
 * `network/transmit/dropped` - `tx_dropped` number of packets dropped on
   transmit
 * `network/transmit/errors/total` - `tx_errors` number of errors on transmit